ethyca/fides/CODE_OF_CONDUCT.md

 # Fides Code of Conduct

-The Fides project, which includes fidescls and fideslang, adheres to the following [Code of Conduct](https://docs.ethyca.com/fides/community/code_of_conduct).
+The Fides project, which includes Fideslang, adheres to the following [Code of Conduct](https://docs.ethyca.com/fides/community/code_of_conduct).

 The Fides core team welcomes any contributions and suggestions to help make the community a better place 🤝